 The Fares and Ticketing structure should have national scope, not just London & the South East.
 There remains a focus on "Smart Cards", "Oyster" etc. Instead, the emphasis should be on a "National Ticketing Account" - to which you can evidence your entitlement to travel by many means - Smartcard (including Oyster), bank contactless card, phone (NFC and/or App) etc.

 Conclusion

-Despite the questions we have raised above, we do want to emphasise that we strongly support the types of improvement described in the paper.
-If you would like to meet to discuss these issues, we would welcome such a meeting.
+Despite the questions we have raised above, we support the types of improvement described in the paper.